 SciLifeLab Data Repository Submission Guidelines

-The following guidelines include information on how to upload and publish data on the SciLifeLab Data repository.
-You can also find information about how to fill out metadata for your data and how to use the different functionality the system offer.
+The following guidelines include information on how to upload and publish files on the SciLifeLab Data repository.
+The guidelines also explains how to fill out metadata for the files and how to use the different functionalities that the system offers.

-- Using the FTP uploader or the Figshare API, especially when working with large file/s – most web browsers can only cope with single file uploads of up to 5 GB.
-For more on uploading using the FTP uploader see here.
+3. Using the Figshare API.
 For documentation on using Figshare API, see here.
 For a quick start, see our GitHub repository with example scripts on interacting with the SciLifeLab Data Repository using API.
-Note that you should use the same base URL as for Figshare in general; based on the personal token that you generate in the SciLifeLab Data Repository, your item will be published in our repository.
+Note that you should use the same base URL as for Figshare in general; based on the personal token that you generate in the SciLifeLab Data Repository, the item will be published in our repository.

 Readme and Manifest files

-When publishing an item on the SciLifeLab Data Repository, please include both a README file and a manifest file with the item.
-Please note that this is not possible for a metadata record as it is not possible to upload files to a metadata record.
-However, it is always encouraged to keep a README and a manifest file with the data described by a metadata record.
+Please include both a README file and a manifest file with the item.
+These files can be created in plain text or in markdown format.
 Adding a README and a manifest file will improve accessibility for those downloading the item.
-The README file should preferably contain the same metadata as that of the metadata form, including the DOI to the item.
-The manifest file should contain a list of every file included in the item.
-When uploading a file to the SciLifeLab Data Repository, a checksum for the file is automatically generated.
-Click on Preview item in the metadata form to view the files checksum.
+The README file should preferably contain the same metadata as is filled out during submission, including the reserved DOI of the item.
+The manifest file should contain a list of every file included in the item and their approximate size in bytes.
+When uploading a file to the SciLifeLab Data Repository, a MD5 checksum for the file is automatically generated.
+Click on the Preview item link on the right-hand side options, which will display a new window, and click on the information icon to view the files checksum.

-When uploading an item you will be asked to fill in a metadata form.
-The metadata form includes both mandatory and non-mandatory fields.
-The purpose of filling out the metadata form thoroughly is to maximize the reusability of the item.
-Once an item is published on the SciLifeLab Data Repository it should be self-explanatory.
+When creating an item you will be asked to fill out metadata for the item.
+The metadata includes both mandatory and non-mandatory fields.
+The purpose of filling out the metadata thoroughly is to maximise the reusability of the item.
+Once an item is published on the SciLifeLab Data Repository, it should be self-explanatory.
 The SciLifeLab Data Repository should be used as a catch-all space, i.e. everything that is connected to the submitted item should also be submitted to or linked to here.

 This is a mandatory field where a title for the submitted item should be entered.
 The title should have an understandable scientific meaning, strive for an informative yet concise title.
 Make sure that the title is meaningful for someone without prior knowledge of the item.
 Avoid using underscores in the title as it can reduce the findability of an item.